Nubisa/JXPanel/docs/hostingp.markdown

 ### Remove the user, but move user files to the archive

-Clicking this also deletes all database entries created under the hosting plan(users and sub-users, domains and hosting plans) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive.
+Clicking `Remove the user, but move user files to the archive` button also deletes all database entries created under the hosting plan(users and sub-users, domains and hosting plans) but the difference is, that any files and folders located under each of user's home directory button will be moved to a archive.